ENGIN TULAY

 OBJECTIVES

-1. Introduction of the structures of car design by using a multidisciplinary approach such as architecture, urban design, material engineering, ergonomics, product design, and performance with environmental sustainability and social awareness; also paying attention to technological and production constraints.
+• Introduction to the structures of car design through a multidisciplinary approach, including architecture, urban design, material engineering, ergonomics, product design, and performance, with a focus on environmental sustainability and social awareness, while also considering technological and production constraints.

-2. Embracing the design process into new experiential concepts, redefining the architectural structures of cars, and moving forward with new criteria for efficiency and future responsibilities.
+• Integrating the design process into new experiential concepts, redefining the architectural structures of cars, and advancing new criteria for efficiency and future responsibilities.

-3. Parallel to the theoretical and conceptual training, offering studio projects organized into design concepts and their refinement up to digital modeling.
+• Offering studio projects alongside theoretical and conceptual training, organized into design concepts and their refinement through digital modeling.

-4. Exploring the micro and macro mobility systems responding to the new city typologies by bringing today’s transportation and vehicle design paradigm into question to interpret environmental issues, global economic manners, and the new social structures.
+• Exploring micro and macro mobility systems that respond to new city typologies by questioning today’s transportation and vehicle design paradigms, and interpreting environmental issues, global economic trends, and evolving social structures.

-5. Observing progressive transportation concepts serves to challenge future mobility scenarios where cars are no longer the must-have actors.
+• Observing progressive transportation concepts that challenge future mobility scenarios, where cars are no longer the essential actors.

-6. Raising awareness and sensitivity towards the future and expanding the abilities to choose appropriate design research methods to utilize for a considered abstract.
+• Raising awareness and sensitivity towards the future, while expanding the ability to select appropriate design research methods for addressing a given abstract.

 OUTCOMES

-1. Awareness of transferring research that can be applied to various projects following the activities in car and transportation design.
+• Awareness of how to transfer research that can be applied to various projects following activities in car and transportation design.

-2. Acquaintance with the different steps required during the process, such as hypothetical discussions, debriefing, and project conceptualization gained through case studies of future mobility scenarios, design evolutions, and analysis focused on social structures, art, and architectural inspirations.
+• Familiarity with the different steps required in the process, such as hypothetical discussions, debriefing, and project conceptualization, gained through case studies of future mobility scenarios, design evolutions, and analysis focused on social structures, art, and architectural inspirations.

-3. Reflecting the knowledge of transportation design history and its evolutions complementary to theoretical and design practice based on design methodologies, vehicle architecture, and technological developments that resulted from the broader evolutions of mobility, particularly in car culture.
+• Reflecting on the history and evolution of transportation design, complementing theoretical and design practice based on design methodologies, vehicle architecture, and technological developments that emerged from broader mobility trends, particularly in car culture.

-4. Helping students think freely beyond the constraints and transfer the idea of a result-driven process into a conceptual project where time management and a continuous progression are the keys.
+• Helping students think creatively beyond constraints and transferring the idea of a result-driven process into a conceptual project, where time management and continuous progress are key.

-5. Structuring the project and applying a variety of techniques, including collages, diagrams, storyboards, prototypes, simulations, video, photography, and so on.
+• Structuring the project and applying a variety of techniques, including collages, diagrams, storyboards, prototypes, simulations, video, photography, and more.

-6. Flexibility to question any given or existing typology and incorporate the outcome into the research process, not just for the final project.
+• Encouraging flexibility to question any given or existing typology and incorporate the outcome into the research process, not just for the final project.

 Copyright © all rights reserved by Engin Tulay.
 Unauthorized use is a violation of applicable laws.